-There are a number of VoC platforms and tools you can put to work on your customer data to better understand customers’ opinions, needs, and desires, and create a full-fledged VoC program.
+There are a number of VoC tools you can put to work on your customer data to better understand customers’ opinions, needs, and desires, and create a full-fledged VoC program.

 Voice of customer (VoC) tools are applications and processes used to collect and analyze customer feedback from surveys, customer service interactions, product reviews, social media, etc., in order to become more customer-centric and make data-driven decisions to improve your business.

-The techniques they offer vary from simple quantitative data analysis to AI-guided text analysis, like sentiment analysis, automatic ticket tagging, data mapping, and more.
-Some VoC platforms simply analyze user behavior, others dive deeper into unstructured data, and some are focused on reporting on the analyses (with visualizations and predictive analyses), and some can do all of the above.
+Some voice of customer software simply analyzes user behavior, others dive deeper into unstructured data, and some are focused on reporting on the analyses (with visualizations and predictive analyses), and some can do all of the above.

-Okay, so let’s dive into the top VoC companies to help you get the data and analyses you need.
+Let’s dive into the top VoC tools to help you get the data and analyses you need.

-The best VoC companies and tools on the market to tailor your own voice of customer program.
+The best VoC tools on the market to tailor your own voice of customer program.

-MonkeyLearn is a a no-code text analysis platform that can take you from data analysis to visualization in just a few steps.
+MonkeyLearn is a no-code text analysis platform that can take you from voice of customer analysis to data visualization in just a few steps.
 Analyze your qualitative data to understand the VoC and streamline internal processes using integrations with tools, like Zendesk, Freshdesk, Zapier, Google Sheets, and more.

-You can set up omnichannel support, automate ticket tagging and routing, and extract and analyze your customer feedback for real-time, data-driven decisions.
+You can set up omnichannel support, automate ticket tagging and routing, and extract and analyze your customer feedback for real-time voice of customer insights.

 Aspect-based sentiment analysis, for example, can automatically organize customer feedback, first, by topic, like Support, Reliability, Pricing, etc. Then automatically analyze it for sentiment so you understand the positive or negative opinions behind individual comments and overall aspects of your business.